pippinbarr/cart263-2021/topics/the-webpage/css-overview.md

 }
 ```

-Now even if the user doesn't have Helvetica, they'll get a default sans-serif font.
+Now, even if the user doesn't have Helvetica, they'll get a default sans-serif font.

 ---

 ## More specific selectors

-We targeted the entire `<body>` tag, but we can target something more specific like the `<h2>` tag if we want to only style our **sub-headings** this way:
+We targeted the entire `<body>` tag above, but we can target something more specific like the `<h2>` tag if we want to only style our **sub-headings** this way:

 ```css
 h2 {